 I know of one incident in the Bahamas about 5 years ago where one boater was killed after falling out of his circling dinghy and a rescuer was seriously injured.
 I’ve recently heard of a couple more very serious injuries, and numerous near-misses.
 In another case, the dinghy went straight and the driver was left over a half mile offshore . . . a long swim not to mention needing to replace the dinghy.

-But the kill switch only works if you wear the leash.
+But the outboard kill switch only works if you wear the leash.
 And that’s the problem.

 People generally wear the lanyard around their wrist, as in the photo at right.
 If you reach to grab something out of the water, or grab the dog who’s about to jump overboard, you’ll probably pull the clip out.
 And then the motor stops, you have to put the clip back in, start the motor and then go on your way . . . maybe to have it all happen again.

-Here’s a better idea if you need your hands free: slip the lanyard around your ankle.
+Here’s a better idea if you need your hands free: slip the lanyard around your ankle or clip it to your belt or PFD.

 If you go overboard, it’ll still stop the motor, but you’re not as likely to kill the motor just by reaching for something.